laboone/basics-using-ocaml/README.md

 Programming Basics Using Ocml
 =============================
-This repo is committed exercises of book(Programming Basics).
+This repo is committed the exercises of book(Programming Basics).